kaitophuc/CUDA-based-Real-Time-Video-Stream-Filtering/README.md

 UPDATE: If you run this program on Linux (I'm using Ubuntu) but not WSL (Window Subsystem for Linux), you can change NUM_FRAMES in bluring_part_video.hpp to 1 to apply real-time filter.

+UPDATE 2: The project currently applies OpenCV to detect face and blur face area.
+Due to this, application has to run in real-time frame, so I have to delete dynamic parallelism on the project.